shantistewart/EEG-Hand-Movement-Decoding/models/README.md

 ## models

-This folder contains files to implement end-to-end models for feature extraction and classification..
+This folder contains files to implement end-to-end models for feature extraction and classification.

 ### Folder Structure